palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/common_tables.rst

 SPLT_CD
 *********************

-Split Transaction Record - Used as a child record for schedules:
+Split transaction records used as a child record for a number of forms.
-A, B1, B2, C, D, H and/or F450P5 when disclosing Per Election to Date information.

 Sample